neuhq/MiBeaconTrilaterationDemo/README.md

 MiBeaconTrilaterationDemo
 =========================

-Set the iBeacons in the .plist (identify by minor) and get coordinates of iDevice with trilateration like this:
+Set the iBeacons in the beaconCoordinates.plist (identify by minor) and get coordinates of iDevice with trilateration like this:

     [MiBeaconTrilaterator trilaterateWithBeacons:foundBeacons done:^(NSString *error, NSArray *coordinates) {
         if ([error isEqualToString:@""])
         {
             float x = [[coordinates objectAtIndex:0] floatValue];